Chinese Car Brands

 Changan Logo

-The Changan company traces its history back to 1862 when a gun factory was founded.
+The Changan company’s history dates back to 1862 when a gun factory was founded.
 It became a state-owned company in the mid-20th century, after which it produced its first mass-produced car.
-It currently owns several brands, including Chana (commercial vehicles) and Changan (passenger cars).
+It owns several brands, including Chana (commercial vehicles) and Changan (passenger cars).
 In 2020, an electric car under the Oushang brand will be added to the lineup.
 The parent company’s name translates to “Time-tested Reliability.”

 Brilliance